kriswill/snowglobe-lib/readme.md

-**EarthGman's Main Nix Flake V8**
-Now without home-manager!
+**A down to earth nix module set that is portable and easy to use**

-This flake contains my NixOS modules, nix package derivations, nix functions, NixOS installation environment and installation script.
+This flake contains my NixOS modules, nix package derivations, nix functions, and NixOS installation environment + script.

 It is highly maintained by myself and a few others, and can be easily imported into your own NixOS flake for expanded functionality.